RustCrypto/stream-ciphers/chacha20/README.md

 NOTE: cpb = cycles per byte (smaller is better)

-## Security Warning
+## ⚠️ Security Warning: [Hazmat!][hazmat-link]

-This crate does not ensure ciphertexts are authentic!
-Thus ciphertext integrity is not verified, which can lead to serious vulnerabilities!
-To avoid this, use the [ChaCha20Poly1305][5] Authenticated Encryption with Associated Data (AEAD) algorithm instead.
+This crate does not ensure ciphertexts are authentic (i.e. by using a MAC to verify ciphertext integerity), which can lead to serious vulnerabilities if used incorrectly!

 No security audits of this crate have ever been performed, and it has not been thoroughly assessed to ensure its operation is constant-time on common CPU architectures.

 USE AT YOUR OWN RISK!

+## Minimum Supported Rust Version

+Rust **1.41** or higher.

+Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.

+## SemVer Policy

+- All on-by-default features of this library are covered by SemVer
+- MSRV is considered exempt from SemVer as noted above

 ## License